murraytodd/rmq-0mq/README.md

 # &Oslash;MQ plugin for RabbitMQ

-This RabbitMQ plugin uses the Erlang "Erlzmq" &Oslash; bindings to bridge &Oslash; and AMQP traffic.
+This RabbitMQ plugin uses the Erlang "Erlzmq" &Oslash;mq bindings to bridge &Oslash;mq and AMQP traffic.
 Earlier versions used the original (and now deprecated) Erlzmq bindings, but current versions use the newer NIF-based Erlzmq2 bindings.